Granite and Tokyo Tour Series 2025 No.10 Tokyo Ichoga-oka Hachiman Shrine - Japanstones.shop

 Granite and Tokyo Tour Series 2025 No.10 Tokyo Ichoga-oka Hachiman Shrine

-On September 12, 2025, I visited Ichoga-oka Hachiman Shrine (also called Ginkgo Tree Hill Hachiman Shrine) in Asakusabashi, Tokyo.
-Nestled quietly among the lively streets, this shrine has protected the community for nearly a thousand years.
-Its name comes from the great ginkgo tree that once stood within its grounds, long cherished as a local landmark.
+On September 12, 2025, I visited Ichōga-oka Hachiman Shrine in Asakusabashi, Tokyo.
+Tucked quietly within lively streets, this small shrine has watched over the neighborhood for nearly a thousand years.
+The name “Ichōga-oka” is associated with a great ginkgo tree once cherished on the grounds as a local landmark.

 History and Deity

-The shrine was founded in 1062 CE.
-It enshrines Emperor Ōjin (Hondawake-no-Mikoto), widely worshipped as Hachiman, the god of protection, safe childbirth, and warding off misfortune.
-Japan has about 80,000 shrines nationwide, among which around 4,400 are Hachiman shrines.
-Ichoga-oka Hachiman Shrine is one of them, and for nearly a millennium, it has supported the everyday life and prayers of local people.
+The shrine is traditionally said to have been founded in 1062 CE.
+It enshrines Emperor Ōjin (Hondawake-no-Mikoto), widely worshiped as Hachiman, a deity associated with protection, safe childbirth, and warding off misfortune.
+Hachiman shrines are found throughout Japan, and Ichōga-oka Hachiman Shrine is one of the many local sanctuaries that continue to support everyday prayers in their communities.

-Stone lanterns and guardian lion statues line the grounds, embodying centuries of uninterrupted faith.
-Inari is also enshrined here, complete with two stone fox statues.
-As its name suggests, "Ginkgo Hill" evokes rows of ginkgo trees.
-The changing autumn leaves adorn the shrine, welcoming visitors year-round.
+Stone lanterns and guardian statues line the grounds, quietly reflecting a long continuity of faith.
+Inari is also enshrined here, accompanied by two stone fox statues.
+As the name suggests, “Ginkgo Hill” evokes the presence of ginkgo trees, and the autumn colors bring a seasonal beauty that welcomes visitors year-round.

 Trials and Reconstruction

-The shrine was damaged during the Great Kanto Earthquake (1923) and the bombings of World War II (1945).
+The shrine was damaged during the Great Kantō Earthquake (1923) and again during World War II air raids (1945).
 Each time, it was rebuilt.
-The current main hall is a postwar concrete structure, once again serving as a spiritual guardian for the community.
+The current main hall is a postwar concrete structure, continuing its role as a spiritual guardian for the community.

 Faith Rooted in Everyday Life